 Participation of local communities in all aspects of PRCF conservation and development work is imbedded within the core values of the organization.
-The PRCF promotes involvement of concerned local communities in planning, implementation, monitoring, and evaluation of projects and programs, thus creating ownership of interventions by strengthening the community role in adoption and adaptation leading to sustainability.
+PRCF promotes involvement of stakeholder communities in planning, implementation, monitoring, and evaluation of projects and programs, thus creating ownership of initiatives by strengthening the role of local people in results adoption and adaptation leading to sustainability.

-- Collaborative Management – whereby local people work together with protected area authorities towards the goal of biodiversity conservation and conservation management.
-The decision makers, however, are ultimately the government officials concerned; and,
+- Collaborative Management – whereby local people work together with protected area authorities towards biodiversity conservation and management.
+The ultimate decision makers are however the government officials concerned

 - Co-Management – whereby local communities are equal partners in the decision-making process, and thus community and government stakeholders jointly make decisions regarding management of the resources.

-The PRCF believes that these two management approaches can lead to strong, transparent, and proper conservation management, therefore bolstering the effectiveness and sustainability of biodiversity conservation efforts.
+PRCF believes that these two management approaches can lead to strong, transparent, and proper conservation management, bolstering the effectiveness and sustainability of biodiversity conservation efforts.

 We presently carry out collaborative management activities in most of the countries where we operate, and co-management programs in Vietnam, Indonesia, and Cambodia.
 Our objective is to invigorate these forms of collaboration to protect biodiversity to the point of conservation initiatives reaching sustainability.